[?] Subscribe To This Site

 Cape Coral History - Before Gulf American

-Early Cape Coral history starts with the Calusas, a fierce and warring tribe of native Americans, that all but disappeared by the time the United States gained control of the area.
+Early Cape Coral history starts with the Calusas, a tribe of native Americans that all but disappeared by the time the United States gained control of the area.

 In 1821, Spain deeded the land of Redfish Point to the United States.
 In return, the United States forgave the $5 million debt that Spain owed our country.